Tuareg people: Post-colonial era

 When African countries achieved widespread independence in the 1960s, the traditional Tuareg territory was divided among a number of modern states: Niger, Mali, Algeria, Libya, and Burkina Faso.
-Competition for resources in the Sahel has since led to conflicts between the Tuareg and neighboring African groups, especially after political disruption following French colonization and independence.
-There have been tight restrictions placed on nomadization because of high population growth.
-Desertification is exacerbated by human activity i.e.; exploitation of resources and the increased firewood needs of growing cities.
-Some Tuareg are therefore experimenting with farming; some have been forced to abandon herding and seek jobs in towns and cities.
+Political instability and competition for resources in the Sahel has since led to conflicts between the Tuareg and neighboring African groups.
+There have been tight restrictions placed on nomadic life because of high population growth.
+Desertification is exacerbated by over-exploitation of resources including firewood.
+This has pushed some Tuareg to experiment with farming; some have been forced to abandon herding and seek jobs in towns and cities.

-In Mali, a Tuareg uprising resurfaced in the Adrar N'Fughas mountains in the 1960s, following Mali's independence.
-Several Tuareg joined, including some from the Adrar des Iforas in northeastern Mali.
-The 1960s' rebellion was a fight between a group of Tuareg and the newly independent state of Mali.
-The Malian Army suppressed the revolt.
-Resentment among the Tuareg fueled the second uprising.
+Following the independence of Mali, a Tuareg uprising broke out in the Adrar N'Fughas mountains in the 1960s, joined by Tuareg groups from the Adrar des Iforas in northeastern Mali.
+The Malian Army suppressed the revolt, but resentment among the Tuareg fueled further uprisings.

 This second (or third) uprising was in May 1990.
-At this time, in the aftermath of a clash between government soldiers and Tuareg outside a prison in Tchin-Tabaraden, Niger, Tuareg in both Mali and Niger claimed autonomy for their traditional homeland: (Ténéré, capital Agadez, in Niger and the Azawad and Kidal regions of Mali).
-Deadly clashes between Tuareg fighters (with leaders such as Mano Dayak) and the military of both countries followed, with deaths numbering well into the thousands.
-Negotiations initiated by France and Algeria led to peace agreements (11 January 1992 in Mali and 1995 in Niger).
-Both agreements called for decentralization of national power and guaranteed the integration of Tuareg resistance fighters into the countries' respective national armies.
+In the aftermath of a clash between government soldiers and Tuareg outside a prison in Tchin-Tabaraden, Niger, Tuareg in both Mali and Niger claimed independence for their traditional homeland: Ténéré in Niger, including their capital Agadez, and the Azawad and Kidal regions of Mali.

+Deadly clashes between Tuareg fighters, with leaders such as Mano Dayak, and the military of both countries followed, with deaths into the thousands.
+Negotiations initiated by France and Algeria led to peace agreements in January 1992 in Mali and in 1995 in Niger, both arranging for decentralization of national power and the integration of Tuareg resistance fighters into the countries' national armies.

 Major fighting between the Tuareg resistance and government security forces ended after the 1995 and 1996 agreements.
-As of 2004, sporadic fighting continued in Niger between government forces and Tuareg groups struggling for independence.
+As of 2004, sporadic fighting continued in Niger between government forces and Tuareg rebels.
 In 2007, a new surge in violence occurred.

-Since the development of Berberism in North Africa in the 1990s, there has also been a Tuareg ethnic revival.
+The development of Berberism in North Africa in the 1990s fostered a Tuareg ethnic revival.

 Since 1998, three different flags have been designed to represent the Tuareg.
-In Niger, the Tuareg people remain diplomatically and economically marginalized, remaining poor and not being represented in Niger's central government.
+In Niger, the Tuareg people remain socially and economically marginalized, remaining poor and unrepresented in Niger's central government.

+On 21 March 2021, IS-GS militants attacked several villages around Tillia, Niger, killing 141 people.
+The main victims of the massacres were the Tuaregs.